cgl/bounce-tracker/readme.md

 # Bounce Tracker  (Lindy Hop-O-Meter)
 ======

-Bounce Traker is a set of R scripts that calculates if your bounces are down into the floor as they should ne in Lindy Hop.
+Bounce Traker is a set of R scripts that can asses body movements during dancing.
+We use mobile data collected with Sensor Log (https://play.google.com/store/apps/details?id=com.hfalan.activitylog) in order to assess bodily movements while dancing and give automatic feedback by comparing those movements to the norms of the dance.

 ## Getting Started